gregrecco67/AudiblePlanets/README2.md

 <img width="1567" alt="MODS" src="https://github.com/user-attachments/assets/89e6b202-0c6f-4872-8f99-7a93c2e88de7" />
 <img width="1520" alt="FX" src="https://github.com/user-attachments/assets/5289b9d4-b950-4b0f-91b6-54d4de7fc6a7" />

 The synth produces sound based on the position of "planets" in a sort of orbital simulation.
 Each of the planets revolves around either one of the other planets or a common center.
 To make sound, the engine views the planets from a point that is either at that common center of revolution or nearby, at a point called the "equant," and interprets their positions in one of two ways: either as an angle (left channel) and its perpendicular (right channel) or as a position (with each coordinate in one of the channels).
 Because of the likeness with FM synthesis, the first is called "modulated," and the second "demod," for short.
+The picture below shows one channel of both sources, with the other channel on the horizontal:

 ![orbital model](https://github.com/user-attachments/assets/ca2d5da8-9e2d-4d1b-b7c5-1708f5f7479a)